JURI 210 Perspectives on Law 3 Credits

 JURI 376 Feminist Jurisprudence 3 Credits

-Prerequisite(s): PHIL 200 or PHIL 212 or JURI 210 or LAWS 200 or WMGS 200 or WMGS 201.
+Prerequisite(s): PHIL 200 or PHIL 212 or JURI 210 or LAWS 200 or GSWS 200 or GSWS 201.
 An examination of the philosophical basis of legal doctrines as they apply to women and feminist issues.
 The course will explore the legal arguments feminists have made for social and political equality.
 It will also examine whether gender bias is built into traditional jurisprudential theories.
 Women's rights and women's legal status in politics, employment, education, and the family will be explored.
-Cross-listed with PHIL 376 and WMGS 376.
+Cross-listed with PHIL 376 and GSWS 376.
 3 hours lecture.

 JURI 390 Independent Study 3 Credits